-Mondays and Wednesdays, 1-2 PM or by appointment.
-It is a good idea to email, call or text if you want to stop by and see me.
-I am on campus before class on those days, but may be at the library or the coffee shop, not in my office.
-My schedule is flexible and I can usually find a time to meet before class or other times during the week.
+Office Hours: By appointment.
+It's a good idea to email, call or text if you want to stop by and see me.
+I'm on campus in Albany sometimes, but don't have an office at the Benton Center.
+My schedule is flexible and can usually find a time to meet before class or other times during the week.